zygm0nt/firefox-how-i-browse-stats/README.md

 # Tab Stats Analyzer - Firefox Extension

-A simple and powerful Firefox extension that analyzes all your open tabs across all browser windows and provides comprehensive statistics about your browsing patterns.
+A powerful Firefox extension that analyzes all your open tabs across all browser windows and provides comprehensive statistics and tab management tools for organizing your browsing sessions.

 ## 🌟 Features